Stomach ulcer

 If you do need to keep taking it, long-term treatment with a PPI or H2-receptor antagonist may be prescribed alongside the aspirin, to try to prevent further ulcers.

-It's important to understand the potential risks associated with continued NSAID use.
 You're more likely to develop another stomach ulcer and could experience a serious complication, such as internal bleeding.

 Complications